WELCOME TO

 ABOUT US

 Welcome to Sniff, Bark, Wag!
 Our goal is to ensure your pet’s happiness and well-being, as well as your peace of mind.
-Our services include Dog Sitting, Puppy Training, Dog Walking, Overnight Pet Sitting in Client’s Home, Vacation Pet Visits, Pet Boarding in Our Home, Pet Transportation, Pet Medication Administration, Dog Adventures (Beach and Trails!), Wellness Dogs for Hooman Seniors and Hoomans with Disabilities & MORE!
+Our services include Dog Sitting, Dog Walking, Overnight Pet Sitting in Client’s Home, Vacation Pet Visits, Pet Transportation, Pet Medication Administration, Dog Adventures (Dog Parks and Trails!), Wellness Dogs for Hooman Seniors and Hoomans with Disabilities & MORE!

 We love all animals and will treat your pet like a beloved family member.
 You can rely on us to always provide the love, care and attention your pet deserves.
 Whenever you need pet services, we are here to help.
-We are a bonded and insured pet sitting service in Tillamook County and serve pet owners up and down the central/northern Oregon coast.
+We are a bonded and insured pet sitting service in Southern Oregon and serve pet owners and Jackson and Josephine County.
 You and your pets will love our customized care!

 Your pets are precious.
 Finding a reliable, trustworthy pet sitting service to care for your furry family members is not something we take lightly.
 At Sniff, Bark, Wag, LLC we can’t wait to care for your pets and make them feel like you never left home!